Question 83·Medium·Rhetorical Synthesis

 Watch for relevance and subject shifts

-Prefer a choice that combines key ideas
+Prefer a choice that sets the scene

 Step-by-step Explanation